 - Better video: Provides higher movie framerates (1080/60p versus 1080/24p).

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.8") for image review and settings control.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - More compact: Is smaller (116x68mm vs 129x75mm) and will fit more readily into a bag.

 - More affordable: Was introduced into a lower priced category (30 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in November 2011).

-Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The review scores listed above should be treated with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons